 Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) — The ATF is a law enforcement agency under the umbrella of the United States Department of Justice.
 The goal of the organization is to be a watchdog against criminal organizations and the illegal trafficking and use of firearms, explosives, and terrorism.
 The agency does provide training and research in the area of firearms and explosives.
 The ATF also investigates and targets those involved in the traffic of illicit alcohol and contraband tobacco trade.

 If you were arrested in the DFW area for any kind of alleged firearms or weapons crime, it will be in your best interest to immediately retain legal counsel.
-Townsend, Gebhardt, and Eppes PLLC, can fight to possibly get your criminal charges reduced or dismissed.
+Gebhardt and Eppes, PLLC, can fight to possibly get your criminal charges reduced or dismissed.